BMFI's Film Studies Library

 Made possible by a generous gift from The Haverford School

-We are very pleased to be the new home of The George Rehrauer Collection of film books, thoughtfully donated by The Haverford School.
+We are very pleased to be the home of The George Rehrauer Collection of film books, thoughtfully donated by The Haverford School.
 Mr. Rehrauer wrote a number of books about film himself, including The Short Film: An Evaluative Selection of 500 Recommended Films and two volumes of The Cinema Booklist, all of which are featured in the collection at BMFI.

 The library includes books on a wide assortment of film-related topics, such